sg1993/IR-COMPSCI-546/Indexer/README.md

 apps.Indexer <path to JSON file> -c -i <path to write the index to>

-3) Normal query-retrival on 7-term query set of 100 queries:
+3) Query-retrival on 7-term & 14-term query set of 100 queries:

 apps.QueryRetriever -q <path where index can be read from>